jvzonlab/OrganoidTracker/manuals/PLUGIN_TUTORIAL.md

 After saving the file and reloading the plugins, you should now end up with a graph.

-## Further steps
-OrganoidTracker contains a large number of functions that help you writing a plugin.
+Congratulations, you now know the basics of plugin writing!OrganoidTracker contains a large number of functions that help you writing a plugin.
 See the [API](API.md) page for a short introduction.
 The main code of OrganoidTracker is also contains a lot of comments, which should help you understanding what the code is doing.
 A "smart" code editor that automatically displays documentation (such as Pycharm or Visual Studio Code) also helps a lot.
 Try and see if you can understand how the plugin `plugin_count_dividng_cells.py` works.

+## Plugins in a folder instead of a file
+For larger plugins, placing all code in a single file becomes unwieldy.
+Instead, you can also put your code in multiple files placed in a single directory.
+The directory must have a name that starts with `plugin_`, for example `plugin_this_is_an_example`.
+In that folder, you must place an `__init__.py` file.
+This file should contain the hooks described above, such as the `get_menu_items` function.
+You can import other files using relative imports: use for example `from . import another_file`.
+This will import the file `another_file.py` that is placed next to the `__init__.py` file.